abtv/dotfiles/README.md

 ## Debugging

-1. Run `debugger;` in your code to put a breakpoint.
+1. Type `debugger;` in your code to put a breakpoint.
 2. Open Chrome and type `chrome://inspect` then click `Open dedicated DevTools for Node`.
 3. Run `du` or `de`.
 If need to restart tests just restart the command in terminal again.